Through the River: Understanding the Benefit of Schedule-Free Methods for Language Model Training: Understanding the Training Dynamics of Schedule-Free Optimizer

 Next, we extend the analysis to \texttt{SF-PrecondGDW}, defined by \eqref{eq:schefree} with $\Delta_t \triangleq \mathbf P^{-1} \nabla f(\by_t)+\lambda\by_t$, where $\mathbf{P}$ is a fixed, symmetric, and positive definite preconditioner, and $\lambda$ denotes the weight decay coefficient.
-This setting parallels the analysis of \emph{Adaptive Edge of Stability} introduced by \citet{cohen2022adaptive}.
+This setting parallels the analysis of \emph{Adaptive Edge of Stability} in \citet{cohen2022adaptive}.